v10s/cultivate/md_files/rice001.md

 # Rice
+As a cereal grain domesticated rice is the most widely consumed staple food for over half of the world's human population especially in Asia and Africa.
+It is the agricultural commodity with the third-highest worldwide production after sugarcane and maize.
 ## Choice of Location
 Low-lying areas that remain flooded
 ## Weather Requirements
 Rice crop needs a hot and humid climate.
 It is best suited to regions which have high humidity, prolonged sunshine and an assured supply of water.
-The average temperature required throughout the life period of the crop ranges from 21 to 37º C
+The average temperature required throughout the life period of the crop ranges from 21 to 37ï¿½ C
 ## Culitvation
   - ### Soil Preperation
     Clay or clay loams are most suited for rice cultivation.
 Such soils are capable of holding water for long and sustain crop.
 Rice being a semi-aquatic crop, grows best under sub-merge conditions.
 Rice is cultivated in almost all types of soils with varying productivity.